bseltz-cohesity/scripts/powershell/migrateSQLProtectionGroup/README.md

 ### Multi-Cluster Registration

-If the clusters and agents are already setup for multi-cluster registration, then you can run the migrateSQLProtectionGroup.ps1 script without the `-detachServers` switch, and the script will attempt to register the agents on the target cluster, and this should be successful.
+If the clusters and agents are already setup for multi-cluster registration, then you can run the migrateSQLProtectionGroup.ps1 script without the `-detachServers` switch, and the script will successfully register the agents on the target cluster.
 Otherwise, we need to detach the agents from the source cluster.

 ### Detaching the Agents